Hercules (gangster): Biography

 His preman empire collapsed in the late 1990s after some of the members of the Hercules gang refused to participate in the pro-integration rally.
 Since then, his gang lost military protection, and Prabowo allowed other preman gangs to take over Tanah Abang underground.
-He was dethroned after brutal fighting against Betawi and Madurese gangs, led by figures such as Bang Ucu and Abraham Lunggana.
+He was dethroned after brutal fighting against Ambonese, Betawi and Madurese gangs, led by figures such as Muhammad "Bang Ucu" Yusuf and Abraham Lunggana.

 After being overthrown from the Tanah Abang underworld, he rebuilt his reputation through debt collecting and security businesses.
 He owned multiple lands as well as agricultural and fishery businesses, turning him into akin to philanthropist figure.
 He was a respected figure among the migrants from East Indonesia, providing newcomers jobs, networks as well and protections.
 He remained in rivalry against other organized crime figures as well, including John Kei and Basri Sangaji.
 Since 2008, Prabowo reapproached Hercules after founding the Great Indonesia Movement (Gerindra) Party.
 A social organization called the Peoples Movement for a New Indonesia (GRIB) was established in 2011 by Hercules to mobilize his network of preman gangsters, local strongmen, religious vigilante groups, and ex-militia for the grassroots level political support toward Prabowo.
+Various reports estimates that GRIB organization could gather around 15,000 people during their anniversary, To 25,000 people in the aftermath of November 2024 Indonesian local elections celebrating the election of Prabowo.